codekitchen/dinghy/README.md

     $ brew install https://raw.githubusercontent.com/codekitchen/dinghy/latest/dinghy.rb

 This will install the Docker client as well, using Homebrew.
-Dinghy will use your default Vagrant provider, be it VMWare Fusion or Virtual Box:
+Dinghy will use your default Vagrant provider, be it VMWare Fusion or Virtual Box, though that can be overridden with an option:

-    $ dinghy help
+    $ dinghy help up
     $ dinghy up

 Once the VM is up, you'll get instructions to add some Docker-related